From The Story of Dartmouth, by John P. Martin:

 In the northend there was one on the northern side of Pelzant Street at the end of George St ; another on north side Dawson Street fronting the little church just east of George St.

-In December of 1893 a book was published to which frequent reference has been made in these pages.
-This was the well-known History of Dartmouth, Lawrencetown and Preston by the late Mrs. William Lawson.
+In December of 1893 a book was published to which frequent reference has been made; this was the well-known History of Dartmouth, Lawrencetown and Preston by the late Mrs. William Lawson.
 The story had won a prize awarded by King’s College a few years previously, and in 1893 was brought out in a volume edited and annotated by Harry Piers, then Curator of the Provincial Museum at Halifax, who added valuable explanatory notes.
 The book is a treasure-house of our tragic and romantic history, written with a fine literary flavor.